balfieri/aws/README.md

 stop_inst                               [stop instance if it's running]

-on_inst                                 [ssh to the instance] on_inst cmd ...                         [ssh to the instance and run this command] to_inst dst_dir src_files               [scp src_files to dst_dir on instance]
+on_inst                                 [ssh to the instance] on_inst cmd ...                         [ssh to the instance and run "cmd ..."] to_inst dst_dir src_files               [scp src_files to dst_dir on instance]
 from_inst src_file dst_dir              [scp src_file from instance to dst_dir on this machine]
 </pre>